sbmlteam/sbml-test-suite/README.txt

 (3) basic documentation on the test cases and the use of the suite.

 Two systems are available for running the Test Suite.
-The first is the Standalone Standalone, which is a package consisting of all the test cases and a platform-independent application (the SBML Test Runner) runnable on almost any computer.
+The first is the Standalone Test Suite, which is a package consisting of all the test cases and a platform-independent application (the SBML Test Runner) runnable on almost any computer.
 The second is an online system (http://sbml.org/Facilities/Online_SBML_Test_Suite) allowing